Iguana! Iguana! Iguana! Reptile artist Shuya Misawa's first solo exhibition "Falling Scales"|Domingo

 Shuya Misawa's first solo exhibition "Falling Scales"

 Green iguanas, Lesser Antillean iguanas, blue-tongued skinks...
-24 reptile paintings greet you as you open the door to TO OV cafe / gallery.
-This is the first solo exhibition by Shuya Misawa, whose copperplate print "Billion Years of Struggle" won him the Newcomer's Award at the 98th Do-ten Exhibition held last October, and is a noteworthy exhibition filled with the charm of reptiles that has fascinated him for many years.
+24 reptile paintings greet you as you open the doors of "TO OV cafe / gallery."
+Shuya Misawa, whose copperplate print "Billion-Year Struggle" won him the Newcomer's Award at the 98th Do-ten Exhibition held last October, is still fresh in our memory.
+This first solo exhibition is a must-see, filled with the charm of reptiles that has long fascinated him.

 Shuya Misawa's first solo exhibition "Falling Scales"

-"Leia" watercolor paper, millimeter pen A4 Not for sale
+"Leia" watercolor paper, millimeter pen, A4, not for sale

 Shuya Misawa's first solo exhibition "Falling Scales"

-"Lance" watercolor paper, millimeter pen A4 Not for sale
+"Lance" watercolor paper, millimeter pen, A4, not for sale

 Shuya Misawa's first solo exhibition "Falling Scales"